-Due Monday, December 4 by 5:00 pm EST
+Due Thursday, April 6 by 5:00 pm EST

-Students may work individually or in groups, ideally composed of 3-4 people.
+Students may work individually or in groups, ideally composed of 3-4 people drawn from the same discussion group.
 Groups of 2 are also welcome.
 We are willing to consider groups larger than 4, but prospective large groups must email a brief rationale and outline of roles to us no later than March 10 (ideally sooner).
-Groups may be formed with any students in the class; your group-mates don't necessarily have to be from your numbered discussion group.
-All groups, regardless of size, must designate someone to email us with their finalized group membership by Wednesday November 15.
+All groups, regardless of size, must designate someone to email us with their finalized group membership by Monday, March 13.
 Students who are not part of a group by this point will complete the project individually.